Shortest Paths

 • Run another picture that is the most messed-up: the “after” looks the most distorted, seam carving really messed it up.

-Show the before and after pictures, along with the dimensions you chose to carve to, and analyze why the seam carver peformed the way it did.
+For the two pictures, show both the before and after pictures, along with the dimensions you chose to carve to, and analyze why the seam carver peformed the way it did.

 1. Add your own image to data/seamcarving.
 Java supports GIF, PNG, JPEG, BMP, and WBMP images.